JuliaAttic/QuDirac.jl/docs/inner_products.md

 # Custom inner product types
 ---

-**inner_rule**

----

-Defining a new inner product type is as easy as doing the following:
+Defining a new inner product type is as easy as creating the type and its `inner_rule`:

 ```julia
 julia> immutable SumInner <: AbstractInner end